Micah Potter: College career

 Potter began his freshman season for Ohio State in the starting lineup but was replaced by Trevor Thompson after missing two games with an ankle injury.
 He averaged 4.1 points and 3.1 rebounds per game as a freshman.
 Potter suffered a high ankle sprain in the fourth game of his sophomore season and received limited playing time with the emergence of Kaleb Wesson and Keita Bates-Diop.
 As a sophomore, he averaged 4.1 points and 2.4 rebounds per game.
 Two days before his junior season, Potter announced that he would transfer from Ohio State.

-Wisconsin (2019–2021)

-He transferred to Wisconsin and sat out for the 2018–19 season due to transfer rules.
+Potter transferred to Wisconsin and sat out for the 2018–19 season due to transfer rules.
 Potter also sat out for the next fall semester after his request for immediate eligibility was denied by the National Collegiate Athletic Association.
 On January 11, 2020, he recorded a junior season-high 24 points and 13 rebounds in a 58–49 win over Penn State.
 As a junior, he averaged 10.1 points and 6.2 rebounds per game through 21 appearances.
 Entering his senior season, Potter was named to the Kareem Abdul-Jabbar Award preseason watch list.
 He averaged 12.5 points and 5.9 rebounds per games and started 20 of 31 games.